MrTapiaa/main/README.md

 Hello!
-I'm a beginner coder who likes to program for fun!
+I'm a beginner coder.